CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-`classes` is an array of objects, where each object contains the following information:
+`classes` is an array of objects, where each object contains the following properties:
 * `name` - the name of the class
 * `length` - the number of instances of the class
 * `instances` - metadata for the instances.
 This section is similar to a standard batch table; properties may be stored as an array of values or a reference to data in the binary body.